Skip to content

 “I felt completely inspired,” said Victoria-born Lisa Anderson, president of Greater Vancouver Association of the Deaf.
 “Completely proud to see our flag raised in my home town in Victoria, where I was born and raised.
 It gave me goosebumps; I felt complete joy.”

 The Deaf Flag was also raised at other prominent buildings across Canada.
-As a sign of unity, the buildings are also set to be lit up in blue on the evening of Sept.
+As a sign of unity, the buildings were also lit up in blue on the evening of Sept.
 23.

 The United Nations designated Sept.
 23 as the International Day of Sign Languages in 2017.
 The day promotes the preservation of sign languages and deaf culture globally.
 The day also coincides with the International Week of Deaf People, Sept.
 20-26, which raises awareness of the human rights and cultural significance of sign languages.